 1. Get on Google Places

-If you want to get your business displayed on the Google Local pack, it’s essential to create your listings on Google My Business in order to have a strong presence on Google+ Local and Google Maps.
+If you want to get your business displayed on the Google Local pack, it’s essential to create your listings on Google My Business to establish a strong presence on Google+ Local and Google Maps.

 Google My Business